Clarissa Molina: Nuestra Belleza Latina 2015

 Molina auditioned for Univision's reality show and beauty pageant Nuestra Belleza Latina 2015 in New York City on October 4, 2014.
 Judge Jomari Goyso and guest judges Daniel Arenas and Veronica Bastos did not give her a pass to enter the competition due to them seeing her as arrogant.
 Days later head judge Osmel Sousa went to her home in New Jersey to personally invite her to be part of the competition.

 After several eliminations, she was selected to be part of the 12 finalists who enter the mansion of Nuestra Belleza Latina where she became a favorite among both the judges and audience.
 After 13 weeks of competition, she made it to the Top 4 and finished as third Runner-Up.
 The eventual winner was Francisca Lachapel of the Dominican Republic.

 Miss Dominican Republic 2015

-After Clarissa had finished competing in Nuestra Belleza Latina Clarrisa competed in Miss Dominican Republic 2015 representing the province of Espaillat where she was eventually crowned the winner, earning the right to represent the country at the 2015 Miss Universe pageant.
+After Clarissa had finished competing in Nuestra Belleza Latina Clarissa competed in Miss Dominican Republic 2015 representing the province of Espaillat where she was eventually crowned the winner, earning the right to represent the country at the 2015 Miss Universe pageant.